 BIOL 6305: Internship

 Cr.
-3.
+3. Prerequisite(s): Graduate standing.

 This course is for students in the MS in Biomedical Sciences-Professional Science Master's Program.
 It prepares students interested in industrial biomedical sciences careers.
 May be repeated once for credit.